bytehouse-docs/ecosystem/docs/python/clickhouse-driver-tcp.md

 ```

 ## Inserting data from CSV file
-Let’s assume you have the following data in CSV file:
+Let’s assume you have the following data in `CSV` file:
 ```csv
 time,order,qty
 2019-08-01 15:23:14,New order1,5
 2019-08-05 09:14:45,New order2,3
 2019-08-13 12:20:32,New order3,7
 ```
-Data can be inserted into ClickHouse in the following way:
+Data can be inserted into `ByteHouse` in the following way:
 ```python
 from csv import DictReader
 from datetime import datetime